eriksjolund/podman-RestrictAddressFamilies/README.md

-# Restrict Podman with the systemd directive _RestrictAddressFamilies_
+Title: "_Restricting Podman with the systemd directive _RestrictAddressFamilies_"

-A demo of how to block general internet access for Podman and its helper programs (e.g. conmon and the OCI runtime) while still letting the container serve the internet via systemd socket activation.
+Subtitle: "_Learn how to restrict network access for Podman_"

+The previous blog post _Use socket activation with Podman to get improved security_ demonstrated that a socket-activated container can use the activated socket to serve the internet even when the network is disabled (i.e., when the option __--network=none__ is given to `podman run`).
+This blog post takes the approach one step further by also restricting the internet access for Podman and its helper programs (e.g. conmon and the OCI runtime).

 Requirements:
 * podman >= 3.4.0